 Which continents lead the way in crypto adoptions, and which are falling behind?
 Do continents display individual traits and characteristics?
 And is China pulling down Asia in the crypto race?
 North America is the world’s top crypto continent North America takes the top spot as the leading crypto continent in the latest 2022 Coincub world crypto […]

 Malta is a cryptocurrency, blockchain, gaming, and AI hub and has been for some years – but not without a price.
 Fraud is part of the package and the latest involving $600 million in cryptocurrency, is one of the biggest anywhere.
 Needless to say, security seems to be playing catch up in a crypto industry that is flowing with investments and ideas for parting people with their money – crypto or otherwise.
-On the statistics alone, Malta scores highly for numbers of ICOs and, not surprisingly, numbers of crypto transactions.
+On the statistics alone, Malta scores highly for the number of ICOs and, not surprisingly, the number of crypto transactions.
 Whether the bottom is falling out of the so-called ‘Wild West of Cryptocurrency’ remains to be seen but meanwhile, it moves up to 23, due in no small part to its trading volumes and blockchain community.

 Malta officially recognizes Bitcoin and other cryptocurrencies, without declaring them as legal tender – this is a stance in line with most countries – except El Salvador –see El Salvador Review.
-However, crypto is recognized as an exchange medium – having value in transactions (cavemen did it with beads and bearskins) and being able to use it as a unit of account between two parties.
-Malta was one of the first countries to implement digital cryptoasset-related acts with complementary legislation regarding blockchain technology.
+However, crypto is recognized as an exchange medium – having a value in transactions (cavemen did it with beads and bearskins) and being able to use it as a unit of account between two parties.
+Malta was one of the first countries to implement digital crypto asset-related acts with complementary legislation regarding blockchain technology.
 The country also has no prevailing stance on taxing crypto.

-Crypto tax in Malta
+Bitcoin mining in Malta

-Mining is beyond the scope of most individuals and calls for significant investment in time, money and equipment.
+Mining is beyond the scope of most individuals and calls for significant investment in time, money, and equipment.
 Mining is perfectly accepted in Malta (even though electricity costs can be shocking).
 As with income tax laws, mining may or may not be subject to VAT depending on how the mined coins are viewed.
 If they are viewed as a reward for the provision of services (validation of transactions) and the recipient of those services can be clearly identified, then the miner will have to pay VAT.

-Crypto financial services in Malta
+Bitcoin financial services in Malta

 Fin services/retirement account